Oslandia/osm-data-classification/README.md

 ### Organize your output data directories

 Create a `data` directory and some subdirs elsewhere.
-The data processing should be launched from the folder where you have your `data` folder.
+The data processing should be launched from the folder where you have your `data` folder (or alternatively, where a symbolic link points out to it).

 * `mkdir -p data/output-extracts`
 * `mkdir data/raw`